-Bloodborne Pathogens (BBPs) are microorganisms and bacteria that are present in human blood or body fluids and can cause sickness and sometimes death.
+Bloodborne Pathogens (BBPs) are microorganisms and bacteria in human blood or body fluids.
+They can cause severe sickness or death.

 Bloodborne pathogens may also be found in (also known as other potentially infectious materials; OPIM):